 Once you have openly discussed any debts you may have, make it your goal to settle them as a couple.
-You may not feel like it is your responsibility to pay off debt that your spouse accumulated before you were a couple.
-However, their debt may make it harder for you to get a loan or buy a home together.
-Furthermore, once they are connected to your bank account, you officially become liable for any debt they incur in the marriage.
-You can reduce debt faster if you do it together.
+You may not feel like it is your responsibility to pay off the debt that your spouse accumulated before you were a couple.

 You will never regret starting an emergency fund after marriage.
 This locked savings account is a great way to put cash aside for emergencies or unexpected occasions.
 For example: if you lose your job, if you are suddenly expecting a baby, if the roof leaks, the car breaks down, and the list goes on.

 Set up a savings account in both of your names and either set up an automatic transfer through your online bank app or take turns putting money into the account on a monthly basis.
 An emergency fund will slowly grow over time and give you peace of mind, should any unexpected problem arise.